-IPH is committed to identifying and preventing instances of modern slavery in all its forms across the IPH Group.
-I am proud of the work IPH continues to do to address modern slavery and I am pleased to publish IPH Limited's third Modern Slavery Statement.
+IPH is committed to reducing the risk of modern slavery in the IPH Group's operations and supply chains.
+IPH recognises that is has a responsibility to take a robust approach to identifying and preventing instances of modern slavery.

+I am pleased to present IPH Limited's fourth Modern Slavery Statement.